 DOES THIS 2007 PLAN ADDRESS THE NEW STATE 8-HOUR OZONE STANDARD?

-Not directly, but we believe the strategy proposed in this 2007 Plan will expedite attainment of the new state 8-hour ozone standard based on historical air quality trends and onshore emission reductions.
+We believe the strategy proposed in this 2007 Plan will expedite attainment of the new state 8-hour ozone standard based on historical air quality trends and onshore emission reductions.